 There are more than 55,000 free plugins in the official directory right now.
 These are the three you can start your exploration with:

-- A plugin that’s recommended for everyone is one that helps you optimize your blog for search engines.
-Yoast SEO is the most popular one installed on more than 5 million sites at this time.
+- A plugin that’s recommended for everyone is one that helps you optimize your blog for search engines by adding the meta tags and by creating a sitemap.
+I use and recommend The SEO Framework.

 - The second plugin I’d recommend is the one created by the WordPress team itself.
 It’s called Jetpack and it’s a jack of all trades.
 I suggest you explore it a bit and use it to at least set two-step authentication for your login.
 This will keep you safe and secure from brute force login attempts.